mailsac/mailsac-integration-test-java/README.md

 If you are having any difficulties, `git clone https://github.com/mailsac/mailsac-integration-test-java`.
 Make edits as necessary, and run `mvn package`.

+Alternatively, if your tests fail because of error codes when making requests to the Mailsac API, please refer to the [docs](https://mailsac.com/docs/api) for further reading.

 ## Next Steps

 This example can be adjusted to get all private email addresses for an account and purge their inboxes if necessary.